grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 ![Gauge viz with single numeric value and hardcoded max-min](/media/docs/grafana/panels-visualizations/screenshot-grafana-12.2-gauge-example2.png 'Gauge with single numeric value and hardcoded max-min')

+### Example

 The visualization can support multiple fields in the dataset.
 In this case, multiple gauges are displayed.

-#### Example

 | Identifier | value1 | value2 | value3 |
 | ---------- | ------ | ------ | ------ |